 Hackers use router vulnerability to take over thousands of Google Home and Chromecast devices

-Hackers have used a router vulnerability to remotely take control of tens of thousands of smart TVs and Google products, including the Home smart speaker and Chromecast streaming device.
+Hackers have used a router vulnerability to remotely control tens of thousands of smart TVs and Google products, including the Home smart speaker and Chromecast streaming device.

-Named #CastHack, the stunt began on January 1 and saw over 72,000 devices exposed to the hack.
-A website set up by the hackers claimed over 65,000 devices were forced to play a video which included a message telling the victim they had been hacked, then asked them to subscribe to the controversial YouTube channel of Felix Kjekkberg, better known as Pewdiepie.
+Named #CastHack, the stunt began on January 1 and exposed over 72,000 devices to the hack.
+A website set up by the hackers claimed over 65,000 devices were forced to play a video that included a message telling the victim they had been hacked and asking them to subscribe to Felix Kjekkberg's controversial YouTube channel, better known as Pewdiepie.

 Read More: